minhaoh03/witter/bugsssss.md

 ##### I am slowly going insane #####

-- Comments need like, reweet, and stuff

-- Must only be able to reweet once
+- Be able to post images

-- Quote reweet vs normal reweet
+- Type text for each reweet

-- Show that user liked, reweeted a weet (color n stuff)

 - Make profile